Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Trajectory Planning Method

 \section{Trajectory Planning Method}

-The trajectory planning method will be provided in this section.
-We deal with the inter-robot collision avoidance, deadlock resolution and then obstacle avoidance.
-Subsequently, the complete trajectory planning method is summarized, followed by the proof for the feasibility guarantee of the proposed method.
+The overall trajectory planning algorithm will be described in this section, which consists of the construction of safe corridor, the deadlock resolution scheme, the trajectory optimization algorithm and the proof of feasibility guarantee.